FumiyukiKato/uldp-fl/README.md

 2. Medical dataset ([HeartDisease](https://github.com/owkin/FLamby/tree/main/flamby/datasets/fed_heart_disease) and [TcgaBrca](https://github.com/owkin/FLamby/tree/main/flamby/datasets/fed_tcga_brca))

-    This repository uses the medical dataset for cross-silo FL reseaches through [FLamby](https://github.com/owkin/FLamby), but does not contain the data itself. **If users want to use the data, please carefully read yourself with the license stated in FLamby.**
+    This repository uses the medical dataset for cross-silo FL reseaches through [FLamby](https://github.com/owkin/FLamby). **If users want to use the data, please carefully read yourself with the license stated in FLamby.**

     We tested at release version 0.0.1 in [FLamby](https://github.com/owkin/FLamby).
-    If you use the medical dataset.
-You can try, for example,
-    ```bash
-    $  SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL=True `pip install 'git+https://github.com/owkin/FLamby.git@0.0.1[all_extra]'`
-    ```

-    **Git-clone and pip-install locally might be a better way, because some dataset needs downloading manually and running preprocess script.**

-    (Tips: 1.
-You should download some dataset in FLamby such as [Heart Disease](https://github.com/owkin/FLamby/blob/main/flamby/datasets/fed_heart_disease/README.md) before pip-install.
-(This is because some parts of their implementation rely on relative paths from module files to specify data directories.)
-2. When you install FLamby with `pip` in some virtual environments and get error, changing [`sys.executable`](https://github.com/owkin/FLamby/blob/4dfc53479ec4141849d67a6adace1137819317a2/setup.py#L11) path in setup.py may work. )
+    - TcgaBrca
+        - Preprocessed data is stored in the package in the file `flamby/datasets/fed_heart_disease/brca.csv`.
+    - HeartDisease
+        - We need to download the data.
+        - Execute this script `./download_heart_disease_dataset.sh`.

-4. MNIST
+3. MNIST

    We use the dataset from torchvision. https://pytorch.org/vision/stable/generated/torchvision.datasets.MNIST.html.